 Nature is always here to give you a helping hand

-I never regret getting outside when I’m feeling rough.
-It’s one of my favourite ways to show myself a little kindness.
-I live in the inner city, so it’s often nothing more than walking in the fresh air, sitting in a park or just staring up at the clouds for a few minutes.
-Connecting back to nature settles me somehow.
-A new thing I’m trying here is taking my shoes off and walking slowly and mindfully across the grass.
+Getting outside when you’re feeling rough can work a treat.
+Even if it feels like a slog to get yourself out the door, you’re unlikely to regret that you did it.
+It’s such a simple way to show yourself a little kindness.
+Keep it simple – take a walk in the fresh air, sit in a park or just stare up at the clouds for a few minutes.
+Connecting back to nature settles us.
+You might even like to try taking your shoes off and walking slowly and mindfully across the grass.
 This is such a beautiful and primal way to connect to your body and the earth beneath you.

 Need a little help with taking better care of yourself?